Bernard Guyer, MD, Lecture Series

 2014 lecture: Patricia O'Campo, Ph.D., a social epidemiologist and researcher who has been working with inner city communities for over 20 years, conducting research on the social determinants of health.
 A video recording of the lecture is available to view: Tackling Worldwide Health Inequities: Is the Evidence Failing Us?

 Bernard Guyer, M.D., M.P.H.

-Bernard Guyer, M.D., M.P.H. is the Zanvyl Kreiger Professor of Children’s Health in the Department of Population, Reproductive and Family Health at the Johns Hopkins Bloomberg School of Public Health.
-A physician trained in both preventive medicine and pediatrics, Dr. Guyer served for seven years as director of the state MCH program in Massachusetts and five years as a CDC medical epidemiologist with national and international service.
+Bernard Guyer, MD, MPH is the Zanvyl Krieger Professor of Children’s Health Emeritus in the Department of Population, Reproductive and Family Health at the Johns Hopkins Bloomberg School of Public Health.
+A physician trained in both preventive medicine and pediatrics, Dr. Guyer served for seven years as director of the state Maternal and Child Health program in Massachusetts, and for five years as a CDC medical epidemiologist with national and international service.
 He has chaired or been a member of both state and national committees on childhood injury prevention, outreach for prenatal care, infant mortality, and Medicaid.